 Whether you look into private pots or read the menu of Swiss taverns and restaurants: you will always find these ten dishes everywhere.
 Especially the last one is one of my favourites which my Swiss girlfriend has to cook regularly.

 Ok, no arguing here - Fondue deserves the first spot on our list.
-Isn't it fascinating how only melted cheese, wine, garlic and cornstarch creates one of the most delicious and world-famous dishes?
+Isn't it fascinating how only melted cheese, wine, garlic and cornstarch create one of the most delicious and world-famous dishes?
 And probably one of the most unhealthy that you could eat (unfortunately).
 The discussion about who invented it - the French or Swiss - will probably never end.
 But one thing is pretty certain: Even though fondue is mostly famous in the winter, its origin is the summer where alpine farmers bring their cows up into the mountains where they stay for the entire summer.
 In order not to have to return to the valley every week, the farmers live from what they have on their site - which are obviously their cows and the cheese they make from the milk.
 If you would like to get some more facts about Swiss cheese and some more insight of how this Swiss delicacy is manufactured, check out our Blog about 7 Facts about Swiss Cheese.

 Yeah, in the end of this article you probably think: "is there any kind of food in Switzerland that does not involve cheese in enormous amounts?" - The answer is pretty easy: "Not many" :-) Raclette is another example of that.
 During my first experience with this dish I had the same question all the time in my head: "Ok guys, so we're now taking all the leftovers like potatoes, gherkins, onions, meat and whatever we find in the kitchen, put it in a small pan, add cheese on it and that's it?
 Great!"
 Traditionally a scraper continuously serves all in the restaurant or even at home from an oven placed on a separated table or near a wood fire.